Cameras

 scene = LScene(fig[1, 1])

-cc = Makie.Camera3D(scene.scene, projectiontype = Makie.Perspective)
+cc = Makie.Camera3D(scene.scene, projectiontype = Makie.Perspective, center = false)

 linesegments!(scene, Rect3f(Point3f(-1), Vec3f(2)), color = :black)